j-sripad/colon_crypt_segmentation/README.md

 - Mask Generation

     - The dataset already has masks generated for training and test sets.
-But if required, use **Mask_from_RLE.ipynb** notebook to generate masks from RLR using the train and test csv files.
+But if required, use **Mask_from_RLE.ipynb** notebook to generate masks from RLE using the train and test csv files.

  - Patch Generation
-   - The training image shape is (4536, 4704,3).
+   - The image shape is (4536, 4704,3).
 So, generated patches of shape (512,512,3) for training.
    - For patch generation, used window size of (512,512) and stride of (256,256).
 So there was slight overlap.
-The patch generation was "valid".
+Used "valid" operation for patch generation.
 Also, code to ignore patches with black rectangular artifacts found on our training and testing WSIs is implemted.

     - For patch generation, **Datapreparation.ipynb** notebook is used.
-This notebook creates a **data/images** and **data/masks** directories to save the image patches and their coreesponding masks.
+This notebook creates  **data/images** and **data/masks** directories to save the image patches and their coresponding masks.
 The notebook also returns a csv **train_data.csv** that has the following three columns.
         - Train_image_path
         - Train_mask_path
         - Class (1 if mask contain crypt annotation,else 0)

-    - We use the csv generated here as an input to out pytorch Dataset to access images and masks.
+    - We use the csv generated here as an input to our pytorch Dataset to access images and masks.

 **Training**